Explore the kinesiology bachelor’s degree program at the University of Alaska Anchorage

 UAA’s Bachelor of Science in kinesiology degree program builds a strong foundation

-to cultural trends and leadership development.
+and psychology to cultural trends and leadership development.

 Training for high-demand kinesiology degree jobs